ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Cut_shapes_manually.md

 ## To cut shapes manually...

-1Select one or more suitable objects for cutting.
+1. Select one or more suitable objects for cutting.

 ![KnifeDetail2.png](assets/KnifeDetail2.png)

-2Click the Knife tool.
+2. Click the Knife tool.
 The cursor changes to a knife icon.

-3Digitize a cutting line – left-click for corner points, right-click for curve points – and press Enter.
+3. Digitize a cutting line – left-click for corner points, right-click for curve points – and press Enter.

 ![reshape00076.png](assets/reshape00076.png)

-4Manually adjust object overlaps using the Reshape Object tool.
+4. Manually adjust object overlaps using the Reshape Object tool.

 Note: By default EmbroideryStudio orders fragments into a closest-join sequence that preserves the source object’s [entry ](../../glossary/glossary)and [exit](../../glossary/glossary) points.
 The Options > Reshape dialog offers other ways of managing cut fragments.